lyntropy/lyntropy.github.io/src/pages/posts/post-1.md

 # My First Blog Post

-Published on: 2022-07-01

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.
+Welcome to my new blog about anything I want to talk about!

 ## What I've accomplished